Washington public assistance and government aid.

 Dental care and services – The state can pay for dental and dental-related services using public funds.
 Assistance is offered when services are within the scope of the eligible clients medical care program and meet other conditions.
 In addition, the dental services need to be medically necessary, consistent with a diagnosis of dental disease or condition, and within standard care.
 The dental bills paid for by public programs in Washington need to be reasonable in amount and duration of service, care, or treatment.
 Assistance is subject to the limitations and listings of non-covered procedures.

 DSHS Emergency Programs – For people in a crisis, public resources can be prioritized by Washington State Department of Social and Health Services.
-If you need emergency financial help or support with any of the following, you can get immediate attention from a social worker.
+If you need emergency financial help, state of WA benefits or support with any of the following, you can get immediate attention from a social worker.

 - Housing concerns, including eviction, homelessness and delinquent rent.